What is Tongue Tie Surgery?

 Tethered oral tissues (TOTs) are a common problem among infants struggling to nurse or bottle feed.
 These oral tissues can inhibit the mouth functioning in the proper manner and prevent successful latching.

 There are four classifications for the attachment and tightness of seven different frenums.
-All seven frenums are checked for form and function in the consultation with Dr. Bowen or Dr. Deacy.
+All seven frenums are checked for form and function in the consultation with Dr. Bowen.
 The frenums of concern will be classified from 1-4 to determine the necessity of a revision to aid in better latching/feeding.
 These tissues are removed with a laser during the procedure with a small amount of topical anesthetic.

 Learn more about this surgery